-The Amazon Catalogue
+The Amazon Catalog

 When a product has one description, one set of images, one collection of reviews, and so on, there is relatively little left to distinguish between multiple sellers of that product.
 How does that affect Amazon sellers?
-Well, they must do their utmost to optimise the few attributes under their control – and the one thing Amazon sellers can control fully and frequently is price.
+Well, they must do their utmost to optimize the few attributes under their control – and the one thing Amazon sellers can control fully and frequently is price.